Bachelor of Arts - History

 Concentration: Teacher Certification

-Students in the History Major (Teacher Certification Track) will be able to:
+A graduate of the History Program will be able to:

-- Develop an awareness of the skills needed for future endeavors and careers arising from and enhanced by the study of history.
+- Prepare for future endeavors and careers arising from and enhanced by historical knowledge, methods, and skills.

-- Satisfy the 12 Candidate Outcomes identified for the Teacher Education Unit.
+- Satisfy the 12 Candidate Outcomes identified for the Education Preparation Program.

 Educator Preparation Outcomes